This information regarding cervical screening applies to all people with a cervix, inclusive of those who identify as men (transmen).

 Cervical screening is also commonly known as a “Pap smear” or “smear test” but is now called cervical screening.

-From the age of 20 all women are encouraged to receive regular cervical screening, the main focus of the HPV screening programme is to pick up on the increased risk of developing cervical cancer well before any actual danger manifests.
+From the age of 20, regular cervical screening is encouraged.
+The main focus of the HPV screening programme is to pick up on the increased risk of developing cervical cancer well before any actual danger manifests.

 The primary function of cervical screening is to detect pre-cancerous cell changes of the cervix – not to test for an HPV infection.